sveetch/cookiecutter-bireli/CONTRIBUTING.rst

 New contributor guide
 *********************

-To get an overview of the project, read the **README**.
-Here are some resources to help you get started with open source contributions on Github:
+Here are some resources to help you get started with open source contributions on
+Github:

 *  `Finding ways to contribute to open source on GitHub <https://docs.github.com/en/get-started/exploring-projects-on-github/finding-ways-to-contribute-to-open-source-on-github>`_